neilkakkar/Encryption/README.md

 **Currently, only input texts with no spaces are supported.
 (To be provided soon)

+**Organisation of files into different folders(include, src etc) to be done as soon as I figure out how to use the makefile for such a purpose.

 The marker is a keygen, used to generate the key to be used for encryption or decryption.
 The sender and reciever must have the same marker key to decode the messages.